Multi-needle Localization for Pelvic Seed Implant Brachytherapy based on Tip-handle Detection and Matching: Experiments and results

-To enhance the contrast of the needle tip and handle, the Hounsfield Unit (HU) values were thresholded at 800 (with all values exceeding 800 HU clamped to this upper limit) and linearly normalized to the $[-1, 1]$ interval.
+To enhance the contrast of the needle tip and handle, CT intensities were thresholded at 800 HU, with all values above 800 HU clipped to this upper bound, and then linearly normalized to the interval $[-1, 1]$.